directvt/vtm/doc/architecture.md

 - Render output channel
 - Shutdown event channel

-The vtm client side can operate both in a common terminal environment (ANSI/VT mode) and in a vtm environment.
-If the client side is run in the vtm environment (DirectVT/dtvt mode), it can receive an event stream and render directly in binary form, avoiding any parsing and cross-platform issues.
+The vtm client side can operate in two modes, either in ANSI/VT mode (common terminal environment with plain text I/O), or in DirectVT/dtvt mode (vtm environment with binary I/O).

+The vtm server side is always operate in DirectVT mode.

 ## DirectVT mode

-In DirectVT mode, all input events and output operations are sent in binary form as is (with platform endianness correction).
+In DirectVT mode, the client side receives the event stream and renders directly in binary form (with platform endianness correction), avoiding any parsing and cross-platform issues.
 The exception is the synchronization of grapheme clusters larger than 7 bytes in UTF-8 format.
 Large clusters are synchronized between processes by request.

 ## ANSI/VT mode (plain text)

-### Output

-Rendering is done taking into account the capabilities of the text console used.
-These capabilities are detected at startup.
-There are four groups:
-- VT Terminal with true colors support
-- VT Terminal with 256 colors support (Apple Terminal)
-- VT Terminal with 16 colors support (Linux VGA Console, 16-color terminals)
-- Win32 Console with 16 colors support (Command Prompt on platforms from Windows 8 upto Windows 2019 Server)

-vtm renders itself at a constant frame rate into internal buffers and outputs to the console only when the console is ready to accept the next frame.
-This applies to slow connections and consoles.
+In ANSI/VT mode, the client side parses input from standard input sources, and forwards it through appropriate channels to the server side using the binary DirectVT protocol.
+The binary render received for output from the server side is converted by the client side into a format suitable for the text console being used.

 ### Input

-vtm expects input on multiple sources.
+vtm expects input on multiple standard sources.
 The set of input sources varies by platform.

 #### Unix